 After the session is finished, leave the map on the wall, so team members and others can see it and comment on it.
 This map should stay ‘alive’ so you can see how your understanding of the context grows and changes over time.
 Inspire your team-members to constantly be on the lookout for things to add, or evidence for or against trends actually becoming reality.

-- Take a photo of your context Canvas® for easy to share future reference
+⊗ Take a snapshot picture of your context canvas® for easy to share future reference

-- Ask team members to find evidence for/against trends in the media
+⊗ Ask team-members to find evidence for/against trends in media